drshahizan/Python-big-data/assignment/ass7/bdm/RAM/comparison.md

 ## Introduction

 There are a plethora of Python libraries that focus on certain aspects of data analysis and manipulation, two of the most fundamental operations in data science.
-The purpose of this paper is to offer a concise yet thorough review of three well-known libraries, namely Vaex, Pandas, and Dask, that are commonly used for data analysis and manipulation.
-The study will provide an overview of various libraries as well as a comparison analysis.
+This report reviews three popular data analysis and manipulation libraries, Vaex, Pandas, and Dask, in a succinct yet thorough manner.
+The project will compare and review libraries.

 ### Pandas

-Pandas is most commonly used with memory-capable datasets that are modest to medium in size.
-Dataset analysis, modification, and cleaning are some of its most common uses.
+Pandas is often employed with small to medium-sized memory-capable datasets.
+It's mostly used for dataset analysis, modification, and cleansing.

 #### The advantages and drawbacks of using Pandas

 **Advantages**:

 **1. Data Representation:**
-Pandas provides the DataFrame object, a two-dimensional structured data format for simple data processing and analysis.
-The application's indexing and column manipulation features are user-friendly, and it supports a large variety of data formats.
+Pandas' two-dimensional DataFrame object simplifies data processing and analysis.
+The tool supports several data types and has easy indexing and column manipulation.

 **2. Increased Efficiency:**
-By providing a clear and comprehensive syntax, Pandas allows users to achieve more with less code.
-By providing a variety of pre-established methods and methodologies for data processing and analysis, the programme streamlines processes and eliminates the need for human coding.
+Pandas' straightforward and complete syntax lets users do more with less code.
+The tool simplifies data processing and analysis by offering pre-established procedures and removes human coding.

 **3. Efficiently Handles Large Datasets:**
-Even though Pandas has been fine-tuned to handle massive datasets efficiently, it could still have some performance issues.
-Pandas allows for the efficient processing and analysis of large data sets while preserving all of its capability.
+Pandas is optimized for huge datasets, although it may still have performance concerns.
+Pandas efficiently process and analyses massive data sets without sacrificing capabilities.

 **Drawbacks**:

 **1. Memory Usage:**
-Particularly when dealing with massive datasets, Pandas may use a lot of RAM.
-In situations with limited memory capacity, the act of importing and handling large amounts of data might require a lot of memory resources.
+Pandas may take a lot of RAM, especially with large datasets.
+In restricted memory scenarios, importing and managing huge volumes of data may demand a lot of memory.

 **2. Performance Constraints:**
-While Pandas is great at processing data, it might not be as efficient as libraries that operate at a lower level, like NumPy, for some tasks. data-intensive jobs that might be better handled by dedicated libraries or bespoke implementations than by Pandas.
+Pandas is wonderful at processing data, however NumPy may be more efficient for some jobs.
+Pandas may struggle with data-intensive tasks that specialist libraries or custom implementations can handle.

 **3. Limited Support for Real-Time Data:**